pdyq/A-Chiez-Pin-in/index.md

 **A-Chiez Phin’in** (阿傑拼音), is a romanization system for Standard Mandarin Chinese.
 The system is based on Taiwanese Mandarin but it is also suitable for most other Standard Mandarin varieties.
-It was created by Joe Chrongx, a nobody on the internet.
+It was created by Yusuf Chrongx, a nobody on the internet.
 The main goal is to make romanization for Taiwanese Mandarin more phonetic.

 ## Initials